oroinc/documentation/commerce/user_guide/marketing_promotions/create.rst

       .. note:: You may use filter on the top of the dialog to limit the scope of the products and make it fit into the visible area.

-8. In the **Store Frontend** section, you can specify the label to be displayed next to the coupon code in the **Order Summary** section of the checkout in the front store (illustrated below).
+8. In the **Store Frontend** section, you can specify the label to be displayed next to the coupon code in the **Order Summary** section of the checkout in the storefront (illustrated below).
 If left blank, the name of the promotion linked to the coupons will be used as the label.

    .. image:: /user_guide/img/marketing/promotions/CouponFrontStoreName.png